Rushikesh38-bit/TASK-NO-1/README.md

    Open the saved files to review:

-   IP addresses of devices
+   IP addresses of devices,
-   Open ports
+   Open ports,
    Services associated with each port

 Important Notes:

    1] Always ensure you have permission to scan a network.

    2] Use the results to understand potential security risks.